-Offer in Compromise: Settling Taxes For a Fraction
+IRS Offer in Compromise: Settling Taxes For Less

-Answers to the most common questions regarding the Offer in Compromise program with the IRS.
+Answers to the most common questions about the IRS’s OIC program.

 Check out the reasons why an IRS Offer in Compromise may be rejected, and learn how to appeal a rejection.

 Our tax partners can prepare all the documents you need for an Offer in Compromise.
 They can help you negotiate a settlement where you pay less than you owe on your tax debt.